jsfenfen/990-xml-reader/README.md

 - [Testing](#testing)

 ## Quickstart
 We're using the "object_id" 201533089349301428 to refer to the Dec.
 2014 990 filed by "Sutter Health Sacramento Region", which is described in the [2016 index file](https://s3.amazonaws.com/irs-form-990/index_2016.csv).
+To make the file human readable, use the txt format option, and only display one schedule (the complete command line usage is available with --help).

+	$ irsx --format=txt --schedule=IRS990ScheduleJ 201533089349301428

+The result should look something like:

+		Schedule IRS990ScheduleJ

+	Line:Part I Line 1a Description:Idemnification and gross-up payments Xpath:/IRS990ScheduleJ/IdemnificationGrossUpPmtsInd
+	Value=X
+	Group:

+	Line:Part I Line 1b Description:Written policy reference T and E expenses?
+Xpath:/IRS990ScheduleJ/WrittenPolicyRefTAndEExpnssInd
+	Value=true
+	Group:
+	... [ truncated, the full output is quite lengthy ]

-We can use it to pull out specific pieces of data, across versions
+We can use it as a python library to pull out specific pieces of data, across versions

 	>>> from irsx.xmlrunner import XMLRunner
 	>>> xml_runner = XMLRunner()